 The fact is that with more and more drivers reaching their latter years, there is an increased likelihood that you or someone you know could be in a car accident involving an elderly driver.
-This could potentially be a serious road hazard, as an NHTSA study found that on the basis of estimated annual travel, the fatality rate for drivers 85 and over is nine times as high as the rate for drivers 25 through 69 years old.No Age Limit on Driving
+This could potentially be a serious road hazard, as an NHTSA study found that on the basis of estimated annual travel, the fatality rate for drivers 85 and over is nine times as high as the rate for drivers 25 through 69 years old.
+As you can see from these statistics, victims of car accidents involving elderly drivers often need a lawyer to ensure that they recover damages for their medical care.No Age Limit on Driving

 While California does have a minimum required age that a person must reach before he or she is allowed to have a driver’s license, there is no equivalent at the other end of life.
 In fact, California Vehicle Code section 12814 forbids selective testing based solely on a person’s age.
 This means that age alone cannot be the reason that an elderly driver has his or her driving privileges suspended or revoked.
-However, California does require that a person age 70 or older, who has been involved in two or more accidents in a single year, take a driving test in order to keep their license.Contact Jamal Injury Law For Help With Your Case
+However, California does require that a person age 70 or older, who has been involved in two or more accidents in a single year, take a driving test in order to keep their license.Contact Jamal Injury Law P.C. for Help With Your Case

 Car accidents involving elderly drivers can cause serious expenses and disability.
 As drivers, we have a shared responsibility to make sure that we do not endanger each other on the roads, and with an ever-increasing population of older drivers, we have to be more vigilant when we drive.
 Despite your best efforts, and despite the best intentions of the other driver, someday you may find yourself as the victim of a car accident caused by an elderly driver and need the help of a lawyer.
 If you are injured in this type of accident on a Long Beach road or highway, you deserve to work with a knowledgeable and caring attorney who can help you recover fair compensation.